vztot/internet-shop/README.md

 Change a path in /jv-internet-shop/src/main/resources/log4j.properties.
 It has to reach your logFile.

 Configure SonarQube:
-* Add github project to sonarcloud.io and choose travis in "analysis method".
+* add github project to sonarcloud.io and choose travis in "analysis method"
-* Generate proper token via "travis encrypt --pro [given token on sonarcloud.io]".
+* generate proper token via "travis encrypt --pro [given token on sonarcloud.io]"
-* Add generated token via travis to ".travis.yml" file.
+* add generated token via travis to ".travis.yml" file

 Run the project.

-If you first time launch this project: Register new user and run InjectDefaultUsersController by URL = .../internet_shop_war_exploded/injectFakeData to create default users and products.
+If you first time launch this project: register new user and run InjectDefaultUsersController by URL = .../internet_shop_war_exploded/injectFakeData to create default users and products.

 ## Author